-Where a faculty member is named in a civil action in his or her individual capacity as opposed to official capacity, or if it is otherwise alleged that he or she acted in bad faith, with malicious purpose or otherwise in a manner exhibiting wanton and willful disregard of human rights, safety or property, the faculty member may be advised to seek outside counsel to represent the faculty member individually.
-In any event, a faculty member is always free to consult and retain outside counsel to represent his or her interests in any civil litigation arising out of the performance of assigned duties and responsibilities.
+Where a faculty member is named in a civil action in their individual capacity as opposed to official capacity, or if it is otherwise alleged that they acted in bad faith, with malicious purpose or otherwise in a manner exhibiting wanton and willful disregard of human rights, safety, or property, the faculty member may be advised to seek outside counsel to represent the faculty member individually.
+In any event, a faculty member is always free to consult and retain outside counsel to represent their interests in any civil litigation arising out of the performance of assigned duties and responsibilities.
 The university cannot provide legal services or advice for purely private faculty matters.